MateuszNad/mateusznad.github.io/_posts/2021-05-06-PSModuleManager.markdown

 categories: powershell
 ---

 The number of collected modules and their new versions while working with PowerShell can be surprising.
-Personally, I use in most of the cases only the up-to-date versions of modules therefore The previous ones only take disk space.
+Personally, I use in most of the cases only the up-to-date versions of modules therefore the previous ones only take disk space.

 Because the beginning of the year is a good moment to clean up, I would like to recommend you to use a PSModuleManager module.
 I want to show you 3 functions that will ease managing PowerShell modules

 ## Why PSModuleManager?

-The functions of this module were created to complement the ability of native commands such as Get-Module, Update-Module, and Uninstall-Module.
+The functions of this module were created to complement the ability of native commands such as ```Get-Module, Update-Module, and Uninstall-Module```.
 Thanks to them I easily update and remove the old version of the PowerShell modules.

 ## Fetching list of module

-You can get a list of modules using either Get-Module or Get-InstalledModule.
+You can get a list of modules using either ```Get-Module``` or ```Get-InstalledModule```.
 The commands don’t return information which I need.

 Hence my idea of writing a new Get-PSInstalledModule command that returns a number of versions for each module and information about space used on disk.
 You can execute it for CurrentUser and AllUsers area.